Elizabeth Weight

 Elizabeth Weight is a Democratic politician, who was a member of the Utah State House, representing the state's 31st house district, from 2017 through 2022.

 Early life and career

 Weight has a bachelor's degree in Secondary Education from Utah State University, and a Master's degree in Linguistics and Bilingual Education from the University of Utah.
 A trombone player, Weight was at one time an instructor and owner of the Alan Weight Music Studios.
-Since 2015, Weight has been a teacher in the Granite School District.
+From 1984 to 2016, Weight was an English Language Arts teacher and Instructor at the Granite Technical Institute in the Granite School District.
 For a time, Weight was president of the American Federation of Teachers in the district.

 Political career

 Weight was first elected in 2016, defeating incumbent Republican Sophia DiCaro.
 Unlike the majority of the Utah legislature, who are members of the Church of Jesus Christ of Latter-day Saints, Weight is a Unitarian.

 During the 2018 legislative session, Weight served on the Business, Economic Development and Labor Appropriations Subcommittee, the Law Enforcement and Criminal Justice committee, and the Political Subdivisions Committee.

 Weight was reelected in November 2018 with 60.52 percent of the vote, defeating Republican Fred Johnson and United Utah Party candidate Brian L. Fabbi.

 In 2018, Weight was planning legislation to require safe storage of firearms.

 In November 2022, Republican Quinn Kotter defeated Weight by 127 votes in the newly-drawn District 26.